CloudBoltSoftware/onefuse-examples/Terraform/Examples/onefuse-basic/dns/README.md

 ## Usage

-### /examples/onefuse-module
+### /examples/onefuse-basic

-Usage examples of how to consume OneFuse Terraform Module
+Usage examples of how to consume OneFuse Terraform Provider

 ```
 terraform init